jvruas/jvruas/README.md

 ---

 <p> Hi!
 I'm João Victor Ruas Araujo from Brazil.
-I am currently a Computer Science student and am very interested in Artificial Intelligence.</p>
+I am currently a Computer Science student and I am very interested in Data Science and Artificial Intelligence.</p>
-- I consider myself a person who loves to learn different content in general and am willing to face new challenges.
+<p>"I consider myself a person who loves to learn different content in general and I am willing to face new challenges".</p>

 ## About